 At the beginning of the year, we were still working in a very responsive way to COVID-19.
-We continued to work with our NCL partners to support the local system in maintaining services for children and young people while some of our staff were supporting the adult system.
-GOSH led the North Central London Accelerator programme and a separate programme for standalone hospitals to help expedite NHS elective recovery (see page xx).
+We continued to work with our NCL partners to support the local system in maintaining system.
+GOSH led the North Central London Accelerator programme and a separate programme for standalone hospitals to help expedite NHS elective recovery (see page 31).